 The stunning growth continued through the early '80s.
 The licensing program, which brought in $24,000 when it was initiated in 1974, had royalty income of $7.3 million ten years later.
 In 1984, worldwide retail sales were estimated at more than $600 million, Klein's clothes were sold through 12,000 stores in the United States and were available in six other countries.
 His annual income passed $12 million.

-Although the company almost faced bankruptcy in 1992, Calvin Klein managed to regain and increase the profitability of his empire throughout the later 1990s, mainly through the success of its highly popular underwear and fragrance lines, as well as the ck sportswear line.
-During his 1990-1995 stint as Calvin Klein's head of menswear design, John Varvatos pioneered a type of men's underwear called boxer briefs, a hybrid of boxer shorts and briefs.
+Although the company almost faced bankruptcy in 1992, Calvin Klein managed to regain and increase the profitability of his empire throughout the later 1990s, mainly through the success of its highly popular underwear and fragrance lines, as well as the CK sportswear line.
+During his 1990-to-1995 stint as Calvin Klein's head of menswear design, John Varvatos pioneered a type of men's underwear called boxer briefs, a hybrid of boxer shorts and briefs.
 Made famous by a series of 1992 print ads featuring Mark "Marky Mark" Wahlberg, the boxer briefs were called "one of the greatest apparel revolutions of the century."
 Klein was named "America's Best Designer" for his minimalist all-American designs in 1993.

 Calvin Klein's advertising campaigns were frequently controversial, but this proved to be very successful.
 In the early 1990s, Calvin Klein was also responsible for launching the international career of supermodel Kate Moss and offering her another opportunity to revive her career in 2002 after cocaine allegations.